wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-overview/includes/identity-core-security.md

 # A modern identity and access management strategy

 Christina, a division VP at Contoso, travels frequently to visit the five offices that she manages across the US, UK, Canada, and parts of China.
 She handles highly sensitive information via connecting to corporate assets from unknown wireless networks.
-Classic security protocols assumed a castle under siege approach from hackers, but Christina is out in the field and needs the same protection as though she were working in her corporate office.
+Classic security protocols assumed a castle under siege approach from hackers.
+However, Christina is out in the field and needs the same protection as though she were working in her corporate office.
 Her company needs security that understands her typical behavior as a user and detects when her user or device risk is elevated.
 If Christina’s user credentials or device are compromised, how can IT automatically enforce additional layers of authentication to keep the organization safe?

 ## Identity is the new perimeter

-Identity is the new central defense and point of control that secures your organization’s data across multiple applications, locations, and devices while delivering a comprehensive identity and access management strategy.
+Identity is the new central defense and point of control.
+It secures your organization’s data across multiple applications, locations, and devices while delivering a comprehensive identity and access management strategy.

 ![Identity](../media/icon4.png)